Commercial real estate investing - The ultimate guide

 Public eye on the property

 The general public is watching the property.
-Retail tenants have a vested interest in keeping their store and storefront in good repair because it will harm their business if they don't.
+Retail tenants have a vested interest in keeping their store and storefront in good condition because it will harm their business if they don't.

 As a result, the interests of commercial tenants and property owners are aligned, allowing the owner to maintain and increase the property's quality, and hence the value of their investment.